scouten/ericscouten.travel/content/2015/11-06+europe/03-monaco/index.md

 cover_cdn_key = "img/v1/2015/11/es-2945-007"
 +++

-We drove from Firenza/Florence today.
+We drove from Firenza/Florence to Marseille today.
 It's a long haul, but there were some very fun side quests along the way.

 <!-- more -->